-I adhered Doodlebug's 3x3 scallop envelopes to the back of the stockings so that gift cards could slide in, and then had lots of fun embellishing each stocking with Christmas Magic odds & ends, doodle pops, and jelly clips.
+I attached Doodlebug's 3x3 scallop envelopes on the back of the stockings to hold the gift cards, and then had lots of fun embellishing each stocking with Christmas Magic odds & ends, doodle pops, and jelly clips.

 Finally, I strung a ribbon through the stocking loops and secured it to the chipboard with help from the jelly clips.
 This was a really fun project and I can't wait to hang it up on Christmas morning!

 Update: The Christmas Magic collection is an older one and some products might be harder to find.
 You can still find a few at Starlit Studios here.
 I've updated the links below to include Doodlebug's newer collections (Let It Snow and Night Before Christmas) as great substitutes.
 Happy Scrappin'!